-Previous work [P16-22] [WP15-1] [P15-5] [P15-7] describes streaming principal component analysis (PCA) algorithms and the identification of heavy hitters (mass concentrations) corresponding to galaxy halos in astrophysical simulations.
-Also, previous work [P15-13] describes parallel online clustering algorithms
+Streaming algorithms are discussed fully in Section 4.1.
+Some use cases discussed at the workshops are summarized below.
+The Astronomy use case [P16-22] [WP15-1] [P15-5] [P15-7] describes streaming principal component analysis (PCA) algorithms and the identification of "heavy hitters" (mass concentrations) corresponding to galaxy halos in astrophysical simulations.
+Previous work [P15-13] described parallel online clustering algorithms to find Twitter memes (information concentrations) using the Apache Storm environment [5].
+Previous work [WP15-10] [P15-11] described baseline methods for electrical grid data understanding and [P16-22] stressed that in many cases systematic errors are greater than statistical errors.

-Programming Models
+Programming Models, Languages and Runtime

 A number of existing models explore the problem space.
-For example, Fresh Breeze [WP16-4] [P16-3], a programming model and system architecture for real-time streaming applications, supports producer/consumer parallelism for streaming computations and data parallel processing for classical HPC applications.
+For example, Fresh Breeze [WP16-4] [P16-3], a programming model and system architecture for real- time streaming applications, supports producer/consumer parallelism for streaming computations and data parallel processing for classical HPC applications.
 Previous work investigated application of reactive programming paradigm to distributed stream processing [WP16-11] [P16-10], the steering of complex systems using a dynamic, data-driven modeling approach (DDDAS) with a domain specific language (DSL) and a control system for aircraft flight systems [WP16-22] [P16-26].
 Streaming ideas in a compiler and runtime to manage time-dependent effects in a computer system, such as those from temperature variation which have an identified associated time window, has been investigated [WP16-5] [P16-4].
 Some recent work investigates big data techniques such as MapReduce and combined them with HPC for analysis of data from simulations [WP16-1] [P16-1]; StreamMapReduce, [WP15-2] [P15-20] which allows event stream processing to work with MapReduce and extends fine-grained event driven execution models for large-data volumes; and high-performance implementation of streaming models in MPI [WP15-11] [P15-23].
-Neptune [P15-16] [33] and Twitter Heron [6] address performance problems [WP15-17] in Apache Storm - in particular those associated with Apache Kafka [34].
-Other industry works include Amazon [P15-1], Google [P15-3,P16-11], Microsoft [P15-18] and Twitter [P16-21] [WP16-21].
+Neptune [P15-16] [23] and Twitter Heron [6] address performance problems [WP15-17] in Apache Storm - in particular those associated with Apache Kafka [24].
+Other industry works include Amazon [P15-1] [WP16-3], Google [P15-3,P16-11], Microsoft [P15-18] and Twitter [P16-21] [WP16-21].
 It is interesting to see the transition in Google from MapReduce to Cloud DataFlow via FlumeJava and MillWheel.
 These are now available as open-source under Apache Beam.